linrunner/tlp-doc/faq/battery.rst

 .. rubric:: How does it work?

-Battery charging is a process controlled by the embedded controller (EC) of your laptop.
-This makes the process work even when the laptop is switched off or no operating system is running:
+The process of battery charging is not directly controlled by TLP, but by the embedded controller (EC) of your laptop.
+This makes the process work even when the laptop is switched off or no operating system is running.
+The contribution of TLP is to write the threshold values into the corresponding control registers of the EC using a hardware specific kernel driver.

+The process is as follows:

 .. include:: ../include/charge-threshold-effect.rst

 You cannot change the basic behavior described above, because it is hard-coded into the EC firmware by the vendor.
 However, you can control it by setting thresholds using TLP.

+Once charge thresholds have been loaded into the EC registers, they are retained when another operating system is started - provided they are not changed by software installed there and the hardware supports this.

 .. rubric::  What charge thresholds do `not` do